 AD: That’s amazing, and let me ask you, Robert Joe, did you find a lot of resistance because of misconceptions to what an interpreter is versus being bilingual.
 What do you think was your biggest challenge to sell this idea?

-AD: And what was their reasoning?
+AD: No kidding, I did not know that.
+And what was their reasoning?
 Do you remember?

 RJL: (Chuckles) I’d rather not get into that.
 I’ll tell you off the record sometime.